Yesterday, the state of Texas passed what appears to be one of the strictest laws to prohibit abortion in the entire country.

 As anti-life activists stand outside government buildings with their fists high, belly’s showing and voices raised, there are no state police showing up to shut down their shouts of dissent against this official ruling with violence, or a terrorist group of barbarians closing in to force these foot-stomping women into all-encompassing burqas, or just shooting them for speaking at all.

-There is no one ordering them to go home and hide until they are accompanied in public by a male escort, demanding their daughters over the age of 12 to be handed over to be used as child brides and sexual slaves to older men, these women are not being hunted down for having beliefs that do not align with a monolithic culture, for being educated, for standing in the public eye, singing or dancing, and they do not face the threat of being set on fire for presenting a poorly cooked meal.
-And seeing as how there’s a likely possibility that several of these protesters identify as part of the LGBTQIA+ community, as roughly 90% of the woke movement identifies as one of the 57 genders, or as no gender at all, proudly claiming their spot under one of the 15 letters that classifies this group – there is no law that instructs state enforcement to stone these individuals to death, just for existing.
+There is no one ordering them to go home and hide until they are accompanied in public by a male escort, demanding their daughters over the age of 12 to be handed over to be used as child brides and sexual slaves to older men, these women are not being hunted down for having beliefs that do not align with a monolithic culture, for being educated, for standing in the public eye, singing or dancing, and they do not face the threat of being for presenting a poorly cooked meal.
+And seeing as how there’s a likely possibility that several of these protesters identify as part of the LGBTQIA+ community, as roughly 90% of the woke movement identifies as one of the 57 genders, or as no gender at all, proudly claiming their spot under one of the 15 letters that classifies this group – there is no law that instructs state enforcement to , just for existing.

 So, it would be coalescent with their cause to fight for women who are experiencing the horrors of real oppression listed above, especially if there was a current opportunity to do just that.